 Pound gains as new chancellor Jeremy Hunt set to announce financial plan

-The pound has rebounced as the British chancellor announced he would make an emergency fiscal statement.
+The pound has rebounced as the British chancellor announced he would make an emergency fiscal statement in a bid to calm market chaos.

-Jeremy Hunt is expected to set out billions of pounds in savings to stabilise public finances after his predecessor’s tax-slashing mini-Budget sparked market chaos.
+Jeremy Hunt is expected to set out billions of pounds in savings to stabilise public finances after his predecessor’s tax-slashing mini-Budget spooked markets.

-Sterling made some gains on Monday morning after dropping slightly over the weekend.

-It rose from just over $1.12 in early trading to just under just $1.13 at around 6.45am - shortly after Mr Hunt made the announcement of an emergency statement.
+Sterling made gains on Monday, rising from just over $1.12 in early trading to just under just $1.13 at around 6.45am - shortly after Mr Hunt made the announcement of an emergency statement.

-The new chancellor was appointed on Friday after Kwasi Kwarteng was sacked just weeks after taking on the role.
+It followed a slump after Kwasi Kwarteng was sacked as chancellor on Friday just weeks into the role.

+After his surprise appointment to the role, Mr Hunt effectively tore up Ms Truss and Mr Kwarteng’s previous economic strategy to cut taxes in an attempt to boost growth.

+Instead, he warned that taxes would have to go up while spending would rise less quickly than had previously been planned.

 Register for free to continue reading